peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  form as a 64-bit signed integer.
 * `java.lang.String ToPlainString()`<br>
  Converts this value to a string, but without exponential notation.
-* `java.lang.String ToShortestString​(EContext ctx)`<br>
+* `java.lang.String ToShortestString​(EContext ctx) EContext.Binary64`<br>
- Returns a string representation of this number's value after rounding to the given precision (using the given arithmetic context).
+ Returns a string representation of this number's value after rounding that value to the given precision (using the given arithmetic context, such as EContext.Binary64).
 * `float ToSingle()`<br>
  Converts this value to its closest equivalent as 32-bit floating-point number.